hackerguy/IBM-ML/README.md

 `If you don't see a command prompt, try pressing enter.`
 `churndb=#`

-Create the table for storing the churn predictions by cutting and pasting the following table create statement into psql.
+Create the table for storing the churn predictions by cutting and pasting the following table create statement into psql at the command prompt.
+Hit Enter if needed.

 ```
 -- Table: public.churn